-- \$7,356,000 in connection with environmental data collection activities, assaying, field work; - \$3,406,000 for site employees', contractors' salaries and management salaries allocations; - \$1,821,000 in connection with land tenure and advanced royalty acquisitions; - \$1,781,000 in connection with travel, fuel and other expenditures. \$21,764,000
+- \$501,000 in connection with ongoing drilling, exploration and technical studies; - \$1,891,000 in connection with environmental data collection activities, assaying, field work; - \$631,000 for site employees', contractors' salaries and management salaries allocations; - \$1,192,000 in connection with land tenure and advanced royalty acquisitions; - \$403,000 in connection with travel, fuel and other expenditures. \$4,618,000

-During the year ended December 31, 2022, and up to the date of this MD&A, the most significant operational developments at the Springpole Gold Project were:
+During the three-months ended March 31, 2023, and up to the date of this MD&A, the most significant operational developments at the Springpole Gold Project were:

-2022 Technical Programs
+2023 Technical Programs

 Since completing the PFS for Springpole in January 2021, First Mining has been engaged in a number of significant technical programs to further optimize the development plan for Springpole and to further define the project scope for the Environmental Assessment ("EA") / Environmental Impact Statement ("EIS") process and into the Feasibility Study ("FS") process.
-These programs are ongoing and include FS-level metallurgical test work, geotechnical drilling and site investigation to support FS-level preliminary pit slope, dyke and Co-Disposal Facility design work, an update to the Mineral Resource estimate in the PFS incorporating recent drilling results, completion of a power connectivity study, further review of opportunities to reduce the project's greenhouse gas footprint ("GHG"), exploring renewable power generation opportunities, additional environmental data collection, predictive environmental effects modelling and studies, and EIS/EA preparation.
+These programs include FS-level metallurgical test work, geotechnical and site investigation work to support FS-level preliminary pit slope, dyke and Co-Disposal Facility design, revisions to the PFS mine plan, an update to the Mineral Resource estimate in the PFS incorporating recent drilling results, completion of a power connectivity study, exploring renewable power generation opportunities, additional environmental data collection, predictive environmental effects modelling and studies, and EIS/EA preparation.